 Like most projects I take on, this ended up being more of a project than I thought.
 I might call it a Colonel Bob.
-It took us most of the day to complete and had Jeremy not been there to help, who knows how long it would have taken me.
+It took me most of the day to complete.
 When you’re planting a bare root tree, you want to dig a hole big enough to spread its roots out nicely.
 That means the hole will have to be much deeper and wider than you’re probably thinking.